ItsyBinsy/ItsyBinsy/README.md

 **StudAI:** Built an AI evaluation suite solo in Python using DeepEval with GPT-3.5-turbo as an LLM judge.
 9 test cases, 3 metrics (Summarization, Faithfulness, Answer Relevancy), all passed.
 Not assigned to me.
 I proposed and delivered it.

 **This portfolio:** Three distinct layouts for desktop, tablet, and mobile, not just responsive CSS tweaks.
-Dark mode, custom cursor, smooth scroll, and a GPT-4o-mini chatbot backed by a Vercel serverless function with rate limiting, prompt injection guards, and retry logic with AbortController timeouts.
+Dark mode, custom cursor, smooth scroll, and a GPT-4o-mini chatbot backed by AWS Lambda behind API Gateway.
+Hosted on S3 with CloudFront as CDN, SSL via ACM, and DNS through Hostinger.
 The portfolio is itself a project.

 <br>